DEFRA/ffc-development-guide/standards/backlog-management.md

 If teams are unclear which methodology to adopt, they should start with vanilla Scrum and iterate as appropriate.
 Teams looking for help getting started with Scrum can follow this [training series](http://scrumtrainingseries.com).

-All teams should manage their backlog in Jira.
+All teams should manage their backlog in a tool such as Jira, Azure DevOps Boards or Trello.

 ## Issue format
 - issues are appropriately categorised as either an Epic, Story, Task or Bug